Home

 Ceratosoma sp. #2

-Identification: This small species is translucent pinkish-white with an irregular network of pale yellow lines in the center of the notum.
-These lines may be "organized" into a more prominent, elongate yellow loop in some animals.
+Identification: This small species is translucent pinkish-white with an irregular network of pale-yellow lines in the center of the notum.
+The lines may be "organized" into a more prominent, elongate loop in some animals and are often associated with low, irregular ridges (sometimes expressed as isolated points).
+They may be more numerous in older animals.
 The mantle margin is white, then pale yellow toward the edge.
-A few widely-spaced pink spots may be present in or near the white marginal band.
+A few widely-spaced purple spots may be present in or near the white marginal band.
 The posterior portion of the foot is pale yellow.
-The rhinophores and gills are translucent-gray.
+The rhinophores and gills are translucent-gray, sometimes with a hint of orange and opaque white on the rhinophores.

-Natural history: Ceratosoma sp. #2 is a moderately rare species that may be found on rocky bottoms from 6-24 m (20-80 ft).
+Natural history: Ceratosoma sp. #2 is a moderately common species found on rocky bottoms from 6-24 m (20-80 ft).
 A 7 mm animal laid a white egg mass of 1 1/4 whorls that was 3 mm in diameter.

-Distribution: Maui, Lanai, Oahu and French Frigate Shoals: widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Lanai, Oahu, Kauai and French Frigate Shoals: widely distributed in the Indo-Pacific.

 Taxonomic notes: Although this species is unlike most Ceratosoma spp in size and form, Terry Gosliner (pers. com) reports that both DNA and morphology support placing it in the genus.
 It was first recorded in Hawaii at Makua, Oahu by Scott Johnson on May 8, 1978.